-OSBA’s Legislative Policy Committee (LPC) met and formulated a set of draft policies and priorities to guide the association’s efforts during the 2017 legislative session.
+OSBA’s Legislative Policy Committee (LPC) met and formulated a set of draft policies and priorities to guide the association’s efforts during the 2019-20 legislative sessions.

-The priorities and policies below were approved by the OSBA Board of Directors in September 2016 and by the OSBA membership in December 2016.
+The priorities and policies below have not yet been approved by the OSBA Board of Directors or by the OSBA membership.

 The Oregon School Boards Association (OSBA) believes funding a strong system of public education is the best investment Oregonians can make to strengthen our economy, create thriving communities and improve the quality of life for every Oregonian.

-In order to accomplish these goals, OSBA will introduce and support legislation which:
+To accomplish these goals, OSBA will introduce and support legislation that:

 Supports Student Success